canonical/mongo-single-kernel-library/docs/how-to/upgrade/major-version-upgrade.md

 ```shell
 juju run <app>-seven/leader restore backup-id=<backup-id>
 ```

+For sharded clusters, see {ref}`how to define a remap pattern <define-remap-pattern-sharded-cluster>`.

 This is the time to ensure stability of your deployment.
 When you are sure you want to continue, run: